-The information presented in this chapter is derived from Company's Restated Financial Statements as at and for the financial years ended on March 31, 2024, March 31, 2023 and March 31, 2022, has been prepared in accordance with Indian GAAP and in terms of the requirements of the Companies Act, SEBI ICDR Regulations and the Guidance Note on "Reports in Company Prospectuses (Revised 2019)" issued by ICAI as amended from time to time.
-For more details on financial information, investors please refer the chapter titled "Restated Financial Statements" beginning on page 220 of this Draft Red Herring Prospectus.
+The information presented in this chapter is derived from Company's Restated Financial Statements as at and for the period ended September 30, 2024 and for the financial years ended March 31, 2024, 2023, and 2022, respectively, has been prepared in accordance with Indian GAAP and in terms of the requirements of the Companies Act, SEBI ICDR Regulations and the Guidance Note on "Reports in Company Prospectuses (Revised 2019)" issued by ICAI as amended from time to time.
+For more details on financial information, investors please refer the chapter titled "Restated Financial Statements" beginning on page 221 of this Prospectus.
 Investors should evaluate our Company taking into consideration its niche business segment and other qualitative factors in addition to the quantitative factors.
 Some of the quantitative factors which may form the basis for computing the price are as follows: